 Rosen Method Bodywork excels at creating a safe environment for a client to relax both emotionally and physically.
 Through a combination of attuned touch and verbal interaction clients may gradually come into a sense of deeper connection with themselves which includes allowing what has been ‘stuck’ to release.
 When we no longer feel the need to unconsciously hold ourselves together so tightly reflected through muscle tension that hampers us rather than helps us; the energy that was used to keep the holding in place is instead released.
 Often people who feel exhausted have been carrying old worries around in them almost like wearing a heavy rucksack.
 As the worries are acknowledged, often this is all that is needed.
 The client often experiences more vitality, self-connection and a renewed sense of choice and purpose in life.

 Receiving Rosen sessions brings greater awareness of what may be important in a client’s life.
-Rosen Method is a way of exploration for people who would like to connect more to their body’s inherent loving wisdom – to live their unrealised potential.
-Rosen Method helps to integrate the physical, emotional and spiritual within, and the client may transform this awareness into choices of positive action.
+Rosen Method is a way of exploration for people who would like to connect more to their body’s inherent loving wisdom – to connect with more of their potential.
+Rosen Method helps to integrate the physical, emotional and some feel the spiritual within.

-Attending a workshop or intensive enables a client to gain an overview of Rosen Method Bodywork (RMB) and how it works, and supports the client in receiving sessions.
+Attending a workshop or intensive enables a client to gain an overview of Rosen Method Bodywork (RMB) and how it works, and supports client who are already receiving private sessions.